-Affirm the Young Peoples' Growth in Faith.
-Take the time to recall and celebrate the efforts of the young people.
+Affirm the Students' Growth in Faith.
+Take the time to recall and celebrate the efforts of the students.
 Ask them to share some of the important key faith concepts they learned and list these on the board.
-Challenge the youth to suggest good faith habits that they can form, such as regular prayer, worshipping weekly at Mass. reading the Bible, recognizing and meeting the needs of others, and treating everyone with basic human dignity.
-Invite the young people to summarize this chapter, encouraging them to focus on the Church's role of speaking the truth of Jesus Christ to today's world.
+Challenge the students to suggest good faith habits that they can form, such as regular prayer, worshipping weekly at Mass, reading the Bible, recognizing and meeting the needs of others, and treating everyone with basic human dignity.
+Invite the students to summarize this chapter, encouraging them to focus on the Church's role of speaking the truth of lesus Christ to today's world.

-We Remember
+DAY 5 CONCLUDE We Remember